Git Integration: When To Choose Git

 For many users, integrating Git into their Matillion ETL projects may be offset by simpler alternatives.

 Matillion has a built-in versioning system, which enables users to conduct basic version control such as tagging releases and tracking changes.
-Read more about our Manage Versions feature.
+For more information, read Manage Versions.

 Matillion also has a server migration tool, which lets users move their ETL jobs and other collateral, such as OAuths, between Matillion projects without having to adopt an external Git service.
-Please see our Migrate feature documentation for further information.
+Read Migrate for more information.